zagorski32611/WeatherMvc/README.md

 This app will be deployed to an Azure App Service with a SQL Server database online.

 Possibly use some DevOps tools?
 Docker, Terraform (lots of work).
 Not sure yet.

+# Notes
+It's important to note that DarkSky was bought by Apple recently and is planning to shut down their API in 2021.
+I'm looking into other sources for this app (probably the National Weather Service).